jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 - Wait for F5 to release API Service Gateway controller services for specific ecosystems like APIC and OpenStack

-- Present the API Service Gateway to your customers who need to develop deep integration for BIG-IP provisioning now.
+- Present the API Service Gateway to your customers who need to develop deep integrations with BIG-IP provisioning now.

 The exercises above were your introduction to ready yourself for cloud native orchestration.
 Some customers are already expecting you to understand these concepts.
 Other customers' migration to cloud services might still be simply a plan.
 Either way, you can be ready to help them now.